oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 This could be automated using an otopi plugin, but this would require a one-time configuration of the plugin.
 A way to establish the tunneling IP on the host should be provided, as well as the IP of the OVN central.
 A look at the plugin directory might be helpful to understand the process:
-/usr/share/ovirt-host-deploy/plugins/ovirt-host-deploy
+`/usr/share/ovirt-host-deploy/plugins/ovirt-host-deploy`

 Another possibility would be to to use vdsm-tool configure.

+The OVN controller will probably be installed together with the VIF driver.

 ### Provider packaging and installation
 The provider will be delivered as an RPM.
+The provider is the proxy between the oVirt engine, and the OVN north DB.
+The oVirt engine will need the IP of the provider to connect to it.
+The provider in turn will need the IP of the OVN north DB to be able to connect to it.
+The provider IP is specified whent adding a provider in the oVirt engine.
-After installation the only configurable property will be the IP of the OVN north DB.
-If not specified, the provider will assume it is running on the same host as the provider is installed on.
+The OVN north DB IP must be specified when starting the OVN provider.
+If this is not specified, the provider will assume the OVN north DB is running on the same host.

+Note that running oVirt engine, the provider and OVN north DB on different hosts is possible, the most common scenario will be running all three on the same host.

 ### Driver packaging
-The VIF driver will probably be delivered as an rpm.
+The VIF driver will be delivered as an rpm.
 As such, it will be installed manually on the hosts.
 The VIF driver connects to the local OVS instance and OVN north DB instance used by the local OVS.
 It needs no further configuration.